Jialuli-6/Project1_frontend/README.md

 The frontend application will run at http://localhost:3000 (default port).

 <h2>Operation and Verification</h2>
-1. Ensure the backend service is running prior to the start of the frontend
+1. Ensure the backend service is running prior to the start of the frontend (open two separate terminals)

 ```python
 python app.py